malcolm-kee/malcolm-kee/blogs/2018/06/how-to-bargain/2018-06-24-how-to-bargain.md

 ---
-path: "/blog/how-to-bargain"
-date: "2018-06-24"
-title: "How to bargain in marketplace like a tactful auntie"
+title: 'How to bargain in marketplace like a tactful auntie'
-tags: ["social", "bargaining", "auntie"]
+date: '2018-06-24'
+tags: ['social', 'bargaining', 'auntie']
-summary: "To bargain successfully in marketplace, make abrupt concession and threaten to flip-table effectively."
+summary: 'To bargain successfully in marketplace, make abrupt concession and threaten to flip-table effectively.'
 published: true
 ---